lindaterlouw/openvdbfractals/README.md

 We can export the Mandelbulb3D model to a point cloud.
 Make sure you have version 1.9.9.
 Open the BTracer (Bulb tracer) and import the parameters from main.
 You probably will need to scale the object (I scaled to 0.5).
 After it fits in the preview window, you can write it to a ply file.

 The tool uses the following parameters:
--filename: locations of the ply file
+- filename: locations of the ply file
--skip: the number of lines to skip (default 11) when the ply files contains metadata/comments -rgb (default true): use rgb channels
+- skip: the number of lines to skip (default 11) when the ply files contains metadata/comments
+- rgb (default true): use rgb channels
 - magnification (default 10000): the factor for magnification

 Windows: If we now run PlyToOpenVDBConverter.exe -filename <filename.ply> we get a vdb file as result.